gvsankirtana/SVNIT-Salvador/README.md

 An Exemplary Website created by team Trojan Hex to Solve basic issues of all SVNIT students by giving them Updates about the

-1.Registered Student's daily Attendance
+* Registered Student's daily Attendance
-2.New Upcoming Events
+* New Upcoming Events
-3.To-do list
+* To-do list
-4.Calender events
+* Calender events

 ## Table of contents
 * [Technologies](#technologies)